 A positive work environment is an understated necessity for success.
 When staff feel valued and learn to trust their leaders and coworkers you are on the way to a high performing environment.
-Building trust as a leader is a worthy goal and should be pursued if you want to be seen as a leader people want to follow.
+It is a worthy goal to build trust as a leader and one that should be pursued if you want to be seen as a leader people want to follow.

 Within such environments, employees display their talents, energy, passion, and creativity.
 As a result, they improve their innovative strengths, productivity, and creativity.
 A culture of trust promotes employee satisfaction and may improve talent retention.
 A 2016 study from PwC said 55% of CEO believed that lack of trust threatens the organization’s growth.